-b.
-For which, in respect of that academic year and any previous academic years of the course, the aggregate of any one or more periods of attendance which are not periods of full-time study at the provider in the UK (disregarding intervening vacations) exceeds 30 weeks.

-- 4. A 'sandwich year out' year of instance is a year abroad if one of the following applies: - a.
+- b.
+For which, in respect of that academic year and any previous academic years of the course, the aggregate of any one or more periods of attendance which are not periods of full-time study at the provider in the UK (disregarding intervening vacations) exceeds 30 weeks. - 4.
+Because of the coronavirus pandemic, providers may be offering students an alternative 'year abroad' experience involving, for example, online learning while remaining in the UK.
+Under these particular circumstances, students prevented from travelling abroad for their overseas year of study (as part of a degree from a UK higher education provider) due to the coronavirus pandemic will still be considered as attending the overseas institution if both of the following criteria are met: - a.
+That overseas higher education provider (rather than the provider in England) is providing the learning online.
+Sandwich years abroad will therefore not meet this criterion. - b.
+The fees charged to the student for the year are no higher than the regulated fee limit that would apply had the student been able to take the year abroad as normal.58 - 5.
+A 'sandwich year out' year of instance is a year abroad if one of the following applies: - a.
 All periods of attendance that are not full-time study are spent outside the UK. - b.
-At least one period of attendance in the year of instance that is not full-time study is taken under the Erasmus+ programme. - 5.
+At least one period of attendance in the year of instance that is not full-time study is taken under the Erasmus+ programme. - 6.
 Some years abroad may comprise a combination of work experience and full-time study at a provider outside the UK.
 Where the period of work experience is not sufficient for the year of instance to meet the definition of sandwich year out, it should be categorised as a full-time year abroad.